kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

 ###### What are other known failure modes?

-- **Misconfigured driver skip settings**: If a driver controller misconfigures `SkipNodePrepare: true` for a physical device that *does* require node preparation, the kubelet will skip preparation, causing containers to start without necessary mounts or initialization, leading to container application crashes.
+- **Misconfigured driver skip settings**: If a driver controller misconfigures `SkipNodeOperations: true` for a physical device that *does* require node preparation, the kubelet will skip preparation, causing containers to start without necessary mounts or initialization, leading to container application crashes.
-  - *Mitigation*: Driver developers and administrators must ensure that `SkipNodePrepare: true` and `SkipNodeUnprepare: true` are only applied to `ResourceSlice`s representing resources that require absolutely no node-local preparation or device plumbing on the worker nodes.
+  - *Mitigation*: Driver developers and administrators must ensure that `SkipNodeOperations: true` is only applied to `ResourceSlice`s representing resources that require absolutely no node-local preparation or device plumbing on the worker nodes.

-- **Driver requirements change in-place**: If a driver's node preparation requirements are updated in-place (e.g., changing `SkipNodePrepare` in new resource slices), existing claims will still use the older configuration.
+- **Driver requirements change in-place**: If a driver's node preparation requirements are updated in-place (e.g., changing `SkipNodeOperations` in new resource slices), existing claims will still use the older configuration.
 Specifically:
   - If changing from skipping to requiring preparation, existing claims will still have node preparation skipped by the kubelet (potentially causing pod failures).